yuhanz07/HeyItsGuido/README.md

 It operates in three modes:

 - **Manual Control** – via PS5 controller joystick input
-- **Ambient and Pre-programmed Routines** – performs sequences with sound, LED and TFT display effects
+- **Ambient and Themed Routines** – performs sequences with sound, LED and TFT display effects
 - **Autonomous Navigation** – detects road signs and follows a carpet track

 ## Hardware Used